SNK Gals' Fighters: Characters

 Gals' Fighters features eight standard playable characters, plus three unlockable characters, for a total of 11.
 This game marks the only playable appearance to date of Yuki, Kyo Kusanagi's girlfriend who had made cameo appearances in prior The King of Fighters games.

+Development and release

+The game was ported to the Nintendo Switch in the Nintendo eShop on April 29, 2020.
+It was included as part of Neo Geo Pocket Color Selection Vol. 1 in 2021.

 Reception

 Game Informer gave the Neo Geo Pocket version an overall score of 7.5 out of 10 praising the game of being a solid fighter in the Neo Geo collection and the added feature of winning and losing items and giving the characters different abilities, although giving criticism to the game as being too easy even when set on the hardest difficulty concluding “good game, but inferior when stacked up against the recently released Match the Millennium.”

-In 2023, Time Extension identified SNK Gals' Fighters as one of the best games for the NGPC.
+In 2023, Time Extension identified SNK Gals' Fighters as the fourth best game for the NGPC.